 China, Japan and India's economies are among the world's top ten (second, third and sixth, respectively), reflecting the fact that the majority of gross domestic product (GDP) is now generated outside of the USA and Europe.
 This trend is set to continue in the future with Indonesia and Russia expected to join the top ten by 2050.
 Understanding international business operations is therefore increasingly important for today's business graduates and that's where postgraduate courses come in useful.

-International business programmes give students an understanding of the different business management practices found all over the world and prepares them for graduate careers abroad or in organisations that are engaged in business on a global scale.
+International business programmes give students an understanding of the different business management practices found all over the world and prepares them for graduate careers working abroad or in organisations that are engaged in business on a global scale.

 Why choose international business?

-'Studying international business allows students to appreciate how globalisation has brought about an increasing 'connectedness' of businesses, markets, people and information across countries,' says Dr Kieran Conroy, lecturer in MSc International Business at Queens University Belfast (QUB).
+To be successful in business these days students need to develop a global mind set.
+Studying international business allows you to see how globalisation has brought about an increasing 'connectedness' of businesses, markets, people and information across countries.

 What do courses involve?